 The young hoatzin, also known as stink birds, have two claws on their wings.
-They use these claws to climb tree branches and pull themselves out of water.
+They use these claws to climb tree branches and pull themselves out of the water.
 They also use their claws to hide from danger.
-The young hoatzin jumps from its nest and into the water when faced with a threat.
+When faced with a threat, the young hoatzin jumps from its nest and into the water.
 They then use their claws to get themselves on land.
-Once the coast is clear, they use their claws to climb to a tree branch.
+Once the coast is clear, they climb to a tree branch with their claws.

 Albatrosses are one the biggest seabirds, with the longest wingspan of most birds in the world.
 This bird can soar effortlessly in the sky for hours at a stretch without flapping them.
 They do this by harnessing wind energy under their wings.
 They can go hundreds of miles feeding on fish and squid.
 Interestingly, the young Albatross can spend years of their lives at sea without touching land.

 Even more fascinating is that this bird can sleep while flying, however, only for a few seconds.